-A MODEL FOR YOUR FINANCIAL PRESENTATION

-This is a successful proposal from a bank's data processing center asking for new software.
-(Circa 2003)

-The introductory "hook" that captures the approver's attention.
-EXECUTIVE SUMMARY We can reduce our IP headcount and meet Fed deadlines earlier with changes in sorter software.
-We can also achieve a check micro line read rate increase from 48% to 70+%.
-The "transition" connects the hook to the existing situation that you are trying to change.
-The amount of checks we present nightly to the Federal Reserve from our three processing centers is determined by two primary factors: The amount we can clear either mechanically via the sorters or manually by clerks keying data.
+Writing Tips and Traps for Professional Engineers - K04-011 A MODEL FOR YOUR FINANCIAL PRESENTATION This is a successful proposal from a bank's data processing center asking for new software.
+(Circa 2003) The introductory EXECUTIVE SUMMARY "hook" that We can reduce our IP headcount and meet Fed deadlines earlier with changes in sorter captures the software.
+We can also achieve a check micro line read rate increase from 48% to approver's 70+%. attention.
+The "transition" The amount of checks we present nightly to the Federal Reserve from our three connects the hook to processing centers is determined by two primary factors: the existing situation The amount we can clear either mechanically via the sorters or manually by clerks that you are trying to keying data. change.
 The volume of work received.
-This is the "existing situation" that you are trying to change with your proposal.
-Atlanta and Birmingham have old systems with outdated, non-Windows software while Florida is comparatively new complete with industry standard Windows NT software.
-This older equipment is at its maximum capacity and cannot expand while Florida still can.
+Atlanta and Birmingham have old systems with outdated, non-Windows software while This is the Florida is comparatively new complete with industry standard Windows NT software. "existing situation" This older equipment is at its maximum capacity and cannot expand while Florida still that you are trying can. to change with your proposal.
 Atlanta and Birmingham consistently have higher labor and maintenance costs per unit volume of work processed than does Orlando.
 Our labor and sorter maintenance costs will continue to increase with our work volume if we do not act soon to change the present conditions.
-These are the recommendations that you are proposing.
 We recommend two major changes in our present situation.
-Upgrade the software in the Birmingham and Atlanta sorters to XXXX that we use in Orlando.
-It is a proven platform that will allow us to expand our capacities in Birmingham and Atlanta.
-This will also decrease our non-productive "downtime" as shown in attached comparisons between centers and give us a uniform platform across all three centers.
-The amount this proposal will impact our overall budget this year.
-Second, that we install "Speed-read" software in all three centers to increase our sorter "read rate" from an average 48% of checks to over 70%.
-This will have a dramatic decrease in the amount of manual labor required to process checks plus allow us to meet more Fed deadlines earlier.
-This is your specific request for action.
+Upgrade the software in the Birmingham and Atlanta sorters to XXXX that we use in These are the Orlando.
+It is a proven platform that will allow us to expand our capacities in recommendations Birmingham and Atlanta.
+This will also decrease our non-productive "downtime" as that you are shown in attached comparisons between centers and give us a uniform platform across proposing. all three centers.
+Second, that we install "Speed-read" software in all three centers to increase our sorter The amount "read rate" from an average 48% of checks to over 70%.
+This will have a dramatic this proposal decrease in the amount of manual labor required to process checks plus allow us to will impact our meet more Fed deadlines earlier. overall budget this year.
 We budgeted \$900,000 this year for this project based on vendor estimates.
-Unanticipated installation wiring code changes in our city require an additional \$85,000.
-This results in an impact of \$85,000 more than we had budgeted.
-This is how we will pay for it over time.
-We request approval to spend \$900,000 that was budgeted and an additional \$85,000 for the local building code for a total of \$985,000.
+This is your Unanticipated installation wiring code changes in our city require an additional \$85,000. specific request This results in an impact of \$85,000 more than we had budgeted. for action.
+This is how we We request approval to spend \$900,000 that was budgeted and an additional \$85,000 will pay for it for the local building code for a total of \$985,000. over time.
 We will recover this within 5 years from labor and maintenance savings.

 Use this summary model to make sure you have addressed most of the issues that will probably come up when you present your proposal to an executive.
-Remember that there is no "cook book" that will guarantee success every time.
+Remember that there is no "cookbook" that will guarantee success every time.
 This will help you cover the most likely issues.